-Petroleum Administration for Defense District (PADD): A geographic aggregation of the 50 States and the District of Columbia into five Districts, with PADD 1 further split into three subdistricts.
-The PADDs include the States listed below:
+Petroleum Administration for Defense District (PADD): The 50 U.S. states and the District of Columbia are divided into five districts, with PADD 1 further split into three subdistricts.
+PADDs 6 and 7 encompass U.S. territories.
+The PADDs include the states and territories listed below:

 Petroleum and other liquids: All petroleum including crude oil and products of petroleum refining, natural gas liquids, biofuels, and liquids derived from other hydrocarbon sources (including coal to liquids and gas to liquids).
 Not included are liquefied natural gas (LNG) and liquid hydrogen.
 See liquid fuels.

 Petroleum coke: See Coke (petroleum).